mythology-and-legends-in-warfare

 The Mosque-Madrasa of Sultan Hassan (Cairo, 1356–1363)

 Widely considered the masterpiece of Mamluk architecture, Sultan Hassan’s complex is a textbook of symbolic design.
 Its monumental entrance portal, with its towering muqarnas canopy and flanking stone benches, was designed to awe the visitor and assert the sultan’s power.
 The four iwans (vaulted halls) around the courtyard represent the four Sunni legal schools, a statement of the sultan’s patronage of orthodoxy.
 The qibla iwan is the largest and most ornate, containing a marble mihrab and a carved stucco window that filters light to create a mystical glow.
 The mausoleum behind the qibla wall, topped by a double-shell stone dome, originally contained the sultan’s tomb (though his body was never found after a later burial).
 The dome itself was a symbol of the heavenly throne, and its placement directly aligned with the mihrab spatialized the connection between the earthly prayer and celestial reward.
 The entire complex was a statement: Sultan Hassan, despite his contested rule, presented himself as the defender of Sunni Islam and the patron of knowledge.
-(JSTOR has several scholarly articles on Sultan Hassan; see e.g., Doris Behrens-Abouseif’s work in Muqarnas for deeper analysis.)
+The building’s proportions were carefully calculated to produce a sense of awe—the iwan widths, courtyard dimensions, and dome height all followed geometric ratios that reflected the order of the universe.
+Scholars such as Doris Behrens-Abouseif have analyzed these proportions in depth; her work in Muqarnas is available through JSTOR.

 The Complex of Sultan Qalawun (Cairo, 1284–1285)